 Bidur Bhandary received his PhD in Biomedical Science from the Chonbuk National University, South Korea in 2014.
 Bidur is working on studying the fibrosis signaling during heart failure in mice model of human disease.
 His other research interest includes studying role of selective autophagy, and pharmacological targets to alleviate protein aggregate/ misfolding during cardiomyopathy.

-James Gulick received his MS in Biochemistry and now is a senior scientist operating at a faculty level in the Robbins' lab.
-He is skilled with all facets of the laboratory's operation and is an important resource person for new people in the lab.
+James Gulick received his MS in biochemistry and now is a senior scientist operating at a faculty level in the Robbins Lab.
+He is skilled in all facets of the laboratory's operation and is an important resource person for new people in the lab.
 He oversees most of the molecular cloning and is the "go-to" person in the lab for day-to-day technical questions and help with the molecular techniques.